β‘ Lesson 18: Eevee Real-Time Rendering

 Skey - Should cover reflective objects

-Reflection probe settings:
+Sphere probe settings:

-- Distance: How far probe influence extends
+- Radius: How far the probe reaches

 - Falloff: How gradually influence fades